NWilson/netlogind/README.md

 I have trawled through mailing list postings for various projects, and picked through the implementation of `login`(1) and `telnetd`(8) for each platform I could find.
 I should particularly thank OpenSSH, a widely-ported application with a very good security model.
 The bugs its developers have found and worked through on each platform and its code are an invaluable reference.

 While inspecting other implementations from real or historical applications, I took notes.
-I then sat down at home and hammered out my own quick invokation of each platform's API, distinguishable from the original in each case by being shorter and cruder.
+I then sat down at home and hammered out my own quick invocation of each platform's API, distinguishable from the original in each case by being shorter and cruder.
 In this way, I don't believe myself to have duplicated any lines of code.

 I am not aware of any other applications using the same process structure as netlogind.
 In particular, the way it uses the "session thread" may be original.
 I'm surprised that what appears to me to be a secure and fairly sensible design doesn't appear to be more widely used, from the applications I read.

 ## Design

-Modern daemons have security requiruments and complexity far exceeding their historical predecessors.
-They are expected to use a structure of cooperating processes to achieve privilege minimization, particularly in code handling client input.
+Modern daemons have security requirements and complexity far exceeding their historical predecessors.
+They are expected to use a structure of cooperating processes to achieve privilege minimisation, particularly in code handling client input.

 netlogind has a relatively simple structure.
 It is a forking daemon, with the main listener running as root, since it will later need to change uid once the client authenticates.
 After authentication, it goes into command loop, reading strings from the client and executing them as commands.